MANY POLICIES ARE IN PLACE TO SUPPORT A POSITIVE LEARNING & WORKING ENVIRONMENT:

 Please see the TRHS Plagiarism Policy under Documents.

 TRHS ACTIVITY CODE OF CONDUCT

 Representing our school in various activities throughout the district and province is a privilege that students must accept with a full sense of responsibility and pride.
 It should be understood that each student is an ambassador of our school, and the image that he/she demonstrates will be regarded as the standard for the entire student body.

 It is the desire of the school administration and the involved coaches/supervisors that the image of Tantramar Regional High be of a positive nature, one that will enhance the image of TRHS both within our community and elsewhere.
 To that end, students are expected to follow a

 A “Code of Conduct” contract is given to all students participating in school activities and reviewed by their coach/advisor, before it is sent home for parent/guardian and student signatures.
 The code regulations cover areas of academic performance, personal behavior, expected attitude, courtesy, appropriate appearance, necessary commitment and sportsmanship.
 All “Code of Conduct” forms must be signed before students are eligible to participate.
 This document can be found on the TRHS website.

 Anglophone East School District properties, including Tantramar Regional High School are tobacco-free.
-This smoking ban is in place during all school activities (including those off-campus) as well as any community based rentals.
+This tobacco ban is in place during all school activities (including those off-campus) as well as any community based rentals and includes smoking, vaping and chewing tobacco.
 The following procedure is in place for dealing with student behavior around smoking (including use of e-cigarettes):

 - Students will receive a warning letter and a detention if found smoking on school grounds/during school events.